shaun2015/ItsMySchool/README.md

 Swikar Omargekar (10608904@mydbs.ie)

 As we have described above, We have various parts like the index page, admin page, teacher page, student page.
 I have mainly focused on the front end and database.
 So, when we will run the project, we will see the "Take Admission" on the index page.
 Here, we can Sign in or Create new loign to take the attandance in the school.
 As we go further, we will see admin page where he/she can login and has access to everything.
 Admin can manage teacher's, student's, attandance section respectively.
 Furthermore, In teacher's section, we will get all the information related to teacher.
 For eg. Adding new teachers, Edit existing teacher details, Teacher's salary, Any pending request of the teacher.
 Whereas in Student section, We will see Number of students, Add new student, Edit existing student details, Student fees pending and attandance.
 In fees section, we will see the fee structure, pending fees of the students etc. In attandance section, only Admin and Teacher can access this part.
 They can alter the attandance of the student datewise.
 We have created database as back-end with SQLite where all this information get stored.
-Here's some example of the code links...

-PLEASE ENTER THE GIT HUB LINKS OF DATABASE FOR TEACHER, STUDENT AS AN EXAMPLE
+Shaun Christopher Chaudhary (10622059@mydbs.ie)

-$ add your contribution report
+My focus was mainly the back end of the project i.e the Python end of the project.
+I made the python pages to link the the html templates created my Swikar with the python code using various functions.
+I also created python fuctions that will check the login-in and sign-up process for students, teachers and admin in the project.
+I also linked the database to my code.
+My code checks the entire fuctionality of the project and helps the project run smoothly from the backend.
+I created the models and forms fuctions in the backend so that the forms for students, teachers and the admin run perfectly with thier models.
+I also created fuctions for the admin that gives the admin all the privillages to accept or reject a student's application or a teacher's job request, also I have configured the admin is such a way that the admin can access all the information about a teacher or student and also the admin is able to see and change the attendence.

-$ add appropriate details like in table form
+### Attribution report
-$ add more details to it
+Licence: MIT Licence
-$ add attribution report
+Copyright: Sumit Kumar @ 2020